 What we are doing?

 We want to assure you that we are taking every measure we can to protect our visitors and staff.
 In addition to an enhanced cleaning schedule we are monitoring the health of our staff on a daily basis ensuring that everyone is well, has a normal body temperature and is not displaying any symptoms.
-We are adhering to Government advice and will modify our actions in line with any changes made.
+We have also introduced a one-way system to limit footfall in communal spaces and to maintain social distance.

 What you can do